adamavenir/bumble/blog/2013-06-02-just-a-person.md

 ----

 As an aside, I had some reflection on this topic in a talk I gave about [intentionally tiny leaders][4].
-My thoughts keep developing on this---in fact, I found myself in discussion on this topic this week.
+My thoughts keep developing on this--in fact, I found myself in discussion on this topic this week.

 [0]: http://jsconf.eu/2011/an_end_to_negativity.html
 [1]: http://www.futurealoof.com/posts/what-is-the-maximum-number-of-courses.html